2KAbhishek/nvim2k/README.md

 Before you begin, ensure you have met the following requirements:

 - You have installed the latest version of `neovim`
+- Python proivder is necessary for some operations: `pip install neovim`
+- To use nvim2k for notes, make sure to add `export NOTES_DIR=your/notes/path` as a env var [video with more info](https://youtu.be/FP7sQhc8kek)

 ## Getting `nvim2k`